-The course of Study for all graduate students must be approved by their major professor.
-Consequently, all graduate students need to meet the faculty, determine their fields of interest, and select one faculty member as a major professor and others as supervisory committee members.
-The committee must be approved and appointed by the department chairman or his representative.
+The Course of Study for all graduate students must be approved by their major professor.
+Consequently, all graduate students need to meet the faculty, determine their fields of interest, and select one faculty member as a major professor and additional faculty as supervisory committee members.
+The committee must be approved and appointed by the Graduate Program Director.
 For the Master's degree with a thesis option, a major professor and two committee members are required.
 For a Ph.D. degree, a major professor and a minimum of four additional members are required, one of which must be from a different engineering department and one from another college.
-All students that chose their major professor outside of the department must have a M.E. faculty member as a co-major professor.

 The formation of the supervisory committee must be completed during the first academic year of Study.
 Failure to comply with this requirement may result in the loss of financial aid.
 Students may make changes to the supervisory committee up until the semester before the graduation semester.